-Once registered it’s much easier to handle your tax obligations, whether you’re a brick and mortar business or strictly online.
+Once registered it’s much easier to handle your regulatory obligations, whether you’re a brick and mortar business or strictly online.
 Don’t hesitate.
 Don’t put this off and procrastinate.
-The sooner the better, and the sooner your financials will begin writing your brand’s story under the law.

 Don’t make the common mistake of mixing personal and business accounts!
-The best way to keep your finances in order and make tax time easier is to completely separate them.
+After talking with a handful of business attorneys, the best way to keep your finances in order, protect yourself, and make tax time easier is to completely separate them.

 Businesses typically take a fair amount of resources to initially build, grow and maintain.
 Thanks to the internet you have more access to funding than at any other time in human history.
 From CrowdSourcing and Social Lending, to angel investors, grants, small-biz loans and VCs…

 Take Action: You’ll learn about how business planning helps a ton throughout our email course, especially when it comes to crafting your pitch/executive summary.
 Browse our guide on How to Finance a Business to start generating ideas.

 In order to be taken seriously, you need to have a professional brand representing your business.
 Although your brand is much more than a website or logo, having both will start everything off on the right foot.

 Your business logo or website can be as simple or as complex as you want, but we believe they’re no longer optional.